stakrspace/blog/defi-decloud/README.md

+#Intro
+The cloud marketplace is dominated by a few players running exceptionally efficient operations with large scale infrastructure.
+This gives phenomenal power to these businesses, through which most of the net transits nowadays.
+Regardless of the improved security a number of these cloud suppliers provide, the overall industry remains opaque to the customers.

+#Aligned Values
-With Akashian Phase 3 Challenge off to a great start, we would like to introduce you to DeCloud (Decentralized Cloud), and more specifically Akash.
-Akash is the first decentralized cloud computing marketplace, and a Proof-of-Stake blockchain protocol built with interoperability in mind using the Cosmos SDK.
+Akash is your initial decentralized cloud computing market, and also a Proof-of-Stake blockchain protocol built with interoperability in mind using the Cosmos SDK.

-While DeCloud has and will have a whole lot of use cases in most industries, we believe that it will find a specific fit with DeFi (Decentralized Finance) applications.
-If you’re not yet familiar with DeCloud or Akash, you will find our introduction to DeCloud helpful.
-Otherwise, you may skip this part and jump to Why DeCloud is important for DeFi.

-What is DeCloud? ☁️
+#Safe Infrastructure

-DeCloud runs on the blockchain and is an alternative to traditional centralized cloud operators.
-The Akash Network DeCloud is a marketplace where those who need computing resources and those who have computing capacity can get connected and enter into lease agreements.
+DeCloud runs on the blockchain and is an alternative to conventional centralized cloud operators.
+The Akash Network DeCloud is a marketplace where people who need computing resources and those who have computing capability can get linked and enter into lease agreements.
+DeCloud shares the same worth as the DeFi jobs on the market.
+DeCloud has the capability to turn into DeFi web programs what smart-contracts have empowered in the backend: serverless, permissionless, trustless environments.
+While Dapps are constructed on blockchains without a central authority and no single point of failures, web applications for all these Dapps still mainly run on conventional cloud providers.

+#DeCloud explained
+Cloud companies make life easier for software developers, since they don't need to worry too much about setting up a reliable and secure infrastructure.
+Even though this can save a lot of time, tools, and upfront hardware costs, when software scale onto the cloud, they can occasionally wind up being quite expensive from the long term.
+And once locked-in, it's difficult to internalize the infrastructure or switch to another provider.
+DeCloud, according to Akash, can be up to 10x cheaper compared to traditional cloud alternatives.
+Akash enables such competitive pricing by bringing to advertise the available capacity from much of the underutilized compute assets.
+Anybody with additional compute capacity can grow to be a cloud supplier.
+From a customer standpoint, it offers the exact same sort of service, and using a serverless strategy.

+#Why DeCloud is significant for DeFi?
-For developers, DeCloud offers better flexibility, pricing and security than traditional cloud solutions.
-Just like other serverless technologies, it frees developers from setting up and maintaining server infrastructure.
-On the other hand, it enables anyone to use some of its underutilized computing resources, and become a cloud provider, offering new opportunities and making the cloud market more efficient.
-Much of the data centres worldwide are underutilized and can benefit from such a decentralized marketplace.
+For programmers, DeCloud provides better flexibility, security and pricing than traditional cloud alternatives.
+Just like other serverless technology, it frees programmers from setting up and maintaining host infrastructure.
+On the other hand, it enables everyone to use some of its underutilized computing resources, and eventually become a cloud provider, offering new opportunities and making the cloud marketplace more effective.
+A lot of the data centres worldwide are underutilized and can gain from this type of decentralized marketplace.

-Why DeCloud is important for DeFi? 🏦

-Oligopolistic Market

-The cloud market is dominated by a few players running highly efficient operations with large scale infrastructure.
-This gives phenomenal power to these companies, through which most of the web transits nowadays.
-Despite the improved security some of these cloud providers offer, the overall industry remains opaque to the customers.

-Image for post
-A few players lead the $100bn cloud market, Source: Synergy Research Group Diversified Downtime Risk
+#Blockchain-grade Privacy
+Using a centralized cloud operator means your data will be stored in a couple of places in some of those large data centers.
+Once again, these are single points of failure.
+The design of DeCloud avoids such single points of failure, by distributing blocks of information in containers to accommodate suppliers.
+Applications can be set up in a simple and effortless way on Akash DeCloud.
+The marketplace offers increased flexibility, together with the chance to change to other computing resources supplier without the usual friction.
+Deploying software on Akash network is very simple, and changing provider too.
+Have a look at their documentation and a number of the deployment examples.
+Here's a manual to deploy a Serum DEX on Akash.
+DeCloud is pseudonymous and anybody can deploy applications without needing to share his entire identity.
+In the present cloud market, customers info could be legally accessed by local law enforcement bodies, or even in case a provider is hacked.

 The traditional cloud operators such as AWS, GCP, IBM use large data centres as clusters to centralize their services and gain efficiency.
-However, this creates important single points of failure, which can sometimes result in catastrophic outages for whole regions.
-With DeCloud, applications run in containers at providers and can easily be switched between providers.
-Even if one provider is down, the application will still be running as another provider in the network can take the job.
-Needless to say, uptime is critical for financial applications handling billions in transactions.
+But this creates significant single points of failure, that could sometimes result in catastrophic flashes  for whole areas.
+With DeCloud, software run in containers at providers and can easily be changed between providers.
+Even if a single provider is down, the program will still be operating as a different provider in the network can choose the job.
+Needless to say, uptime is critical for financial applications managing billions in transactions.

-Secure Infrastructure

-Using a centralized cloud operator means that your data will be stored in a few places in some of these large data centres.
-Once again, these are single points of failure.
-The architecture of DeCloud avoids such single points of failure, by distributing blocks of data in containers to matched providers.

-Flexible and Easy Deployment

-Applications can be deployed in a simple and easy manner on Akash DeCloud.
-The marketplace offers increased flexibility, with the possibility to switch to other computing resources provider without the usual friction.
-Deploying applications on Akash network is very easy, and shifting provider as well.

-Blockchain-grade Privacy

-DeCloud is pseudonymous and anybody can deploy applications without having to share his full identity.
-In the current cloud market, customers information can be legally accessed by local law enforcement bodies, or illegally if a provider is hacked.

-Competitive Pricing

-Cloud services make life easier for application developers, as they don’t have to worry too much about setting up a reliable and secure infrastructure.
-While this can save lots of time, resources, and upfront hardware costs, when applications scale on the cloud, they can sometimes end up being very expensive in the long-term.
-And once locked-in, it’s hard to internalize the infrastructure or switch to another provider.
-DeCloud, as stated by Akash, can be up to 10x cheaper compared to traditional cloud solutions.
-Akash enables such competitive pricing by bringing to market the available capacity from much of the underutilized compute resources.
-Anybody with extra compute capacity can become a cloud provider.
-From a customer perspective, it still offers the same kind of service, and with a serverless approach.

-Aligned Values

-DeCloud shares the same values as the DeFi projects out there.
-DeCloud has the potential to become to DeFi web apps what smart-contracts have enabled in the back-end: serverless, permissionless, trustless environments.
-While Dapps are built on blockchains with no central authority and no single point of failures, web applications for these Dapps still largely run on traditional cloud providers.
-Akash offers the opportunity for DeCloud and DeFi to meet, beyond simple storage.

-Get to know more

-Akash Official Website
-The Akashian Challenge
-Akash Whitepaper
-DISCLAIMER: This is not financial advice.
-Staking, delegation, and cryptocurrencies involve a high degree of risk, and there is always the possibility of loss, including the loss of all staked digital assets.
-Additionally, delegators are at risk of slashing in case of security or liveness faults on some protocols.
-We advise you to do your due diligence before choosing a validator.
+Even though DeCloud has and is going to have a whole lot of use cases in most industries, I believe it will find a specific fit with DeFi applications.